Unleash/unleash/website/docs/contributing/ADRs/front-end/preferred-styling-method.md

 As with everything else, whether to use styled components or the `sx` prop depends on the context.

-Styled components have better performance characteristics, but it's fairly minor.
+Styled components have better performance characteristics, but it's fairly minor (refer to Material UI's [performance tradeoffs](https://mui.com/system/getting-started/usage/#performance-tradeoffs) doc for more information).
 So unless you're rendering something a lot of times, it's not really a big deal.
 But when in doubt: Use styled components.
 And when using a styled component feels like too much overhead, consider using the `sx` prop.

 ### Consequences: code sharing